ipfs/ipfs-docs/docs/how-to/best-practices-for-ipfs-builders.md

 For more information on content addressing and CID versions, see [Content Addressing and CIDs](https://docs.ipfs.io/concepts/content-addressing/#content-addressing-and-cids).

-## Enable pubsub if you need fast IPNS
+## Enable pubsub for fast IPNS

-Pubsub is one of the available options for configuring your IPFS node.
-It allows you to publish and subscribe to messages on a given topic.
-It can be a quick alternative to accessing data instead of setting up [IPNS](../concepts/ipns/#interplanetary-name-system-ipns).
-Pubsub is an experimental feature and it should not be used in a production environment.
-It is disabled by default.
+As a standalone feature, `pubsub` is a way to publish and subscribe to messages.
+However, within `ipns`, you can use it to accelerate  publishing and resolution of IPNS records.
+Within IPNS, `pubsub` calls both the topic and the DHT (Distributed Hash Table) key of the IPNS.
+Pubsub is an experimental feature, so use it with care.
+It's disabled by default.

 To use this feature, use `Ipns.UsePubsub` before starting the IPFS daemon: